Gambling and online casinos in Gabon

 - about 2,000 people are employed in the industry.

-in particular, in sports (football, basketball) and education.
+The gambling business also actively invests in social projects, in particular, in sports (football, basketball) and education.

 Cultural and religious context

-Gabon is a secular state with a moderate Catholic majority,
+Gabon is a secular state with a moderate Catholic majority, so the attitude towards gambling is acceptable and neutral.

-Gambling is perceived as a form of leisure and a way to earn money,
+Gambling is perceived as a form of leisure and a way to earn money, especially among young people and office workers.

-In the north of the country, where the Muslim minority lives,- gambling activity is less developed,
+In the north of the country, where there is a Muslim minority, gambling is less developed, but there are no official bans at the provincial level.

 Prospects

-Gabon aims to become Central Africa's new gambling hub
+Gabon aims to become Central Africa's new gambling hub and is actively reforming legislation.

 By 2030, the government plans to:- adopt a law regulating online gambling;